We may earn a commission if you make a purchase through the links on our website.

 • Version numbering for packages

-• A free tool because Linux users are used to installing software manually for free
+• Free tool because Linux users are used to installing software manually for free

-• A time-saving system that works better than just issuing users with installation instructions
+• Time-saving system that works better than just issuing users with installation instructions

 With these selection criteria in mind, we identified a number of handy, free package managers for Linux that are widely used and thoroughly tested through use.